pingcap/tidb-operator/deploy/aws/README.md

 $ terraform destroy
 ```

+> **Note:**
+>
+> This will destroy your EKS cluster along with all the TiDB clusters you deployed on it.

+> **Note:**
+>
+> If you specify service type `LoadBalancer` for the services like the default configuration do, you have to delete these services before destroy, otherwise they will block the subnets to be destroyed.

+> **Note:**
+>
-> **Note:** You have to manually delete the EBS volumes in AWS console after running `terraform destroy` if you do not need the data on the volumes anymore.
+> You have to manually delete the EBS volumes in AWS console after running terraform destroy if you do not need the data on the volumes anymore.